lightning/bolts/02-peer-protocol.md

 [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-If the recipient has already sent `funding_locked` with `channel-id` which does not match the `channel-id` it sent, it MUST either fail the channel or ignore the `funding_locked` message.
-If it ignores the `funding_locked` message it MUST re-transmit `funding_locked` if the `channel-id` changes, otherwise it MAY re-transmit `funding_locked` if the `channel-id` changes.
+If the recipient has already sent `funding_locked` with `channel-id` which does not match the `channel-id` it received:
+- if both nodes have the `retransmit_channelid` feature bit enabled, the recipient MUST re-transmit `funding_locked` if the `channel-id` changes, until it matches with the last `channel-id` received
-If the recipient has received previous `funding_locked` message, it MUST ignore it in favor of the new `funding_locked`.
+- otherwise the recipient MUST fail the channel.

 #### Rationale

 If the `minimum-depth` is very low (such as 1), it's possible that both nodes see different blocks containing the transaction: current evidence suggests that this would happen once every three days.
-Thus there are two modes: one in which we simply fail, should that happen, and a more flexible mode in which nodes wait for updated `funding_locked` if there's disagreement.
+Thus there are two modes: one by default in which we simply fail, should that happen, and a more flexible optional mode defined by the `retransmit_channelid` feature bit, in which nodes wait for updated `funding_locked` if there's disagreement.
 In this mode, we require that they send updates to avoid relying on timeouts.

 Such waiting is optional, as it is extremely unlikely for `minimum-depth` values of 2 or more.